dgrubb/STM32-RIOT-6502/README.md

 # STM32-RIOT-2600

-This project is a 6502 emulator specifically targeted at the STM32-F446 microcontroller.
+This project is a 6502 emulator specifically targeted at the STM32-F446 microcontroller, in particular using the [Nucleo-F446RE board](http://www.st.com/en/evaluation-tools/nucleo-f446re.html "Nucleo F446RE board").
 Also included is a partial simulation of the MOS6532 (as used in the Atari 2600) to provide a small amount of RAM for executing programs.

-The RIOT OS is used for configuring peripherals and managing device timing.
+The [RIOT OS](https://riot-os.org "RIOT OS") is used for configuring peripherals and managing device timing.

 ## Prerequisites